siheming/mspypeline/doc/source/workflow.rst

 Create outlier detection and comparison plots
 **********************************************
-| The descriptive and comparison plots can for example help to analyze how biological replicates compare to another or
+| The descriptive plots and comparison plots can for example help to analyze how do biological replicates compare to each other or
-  how different conditions effect detected proteins.
+  how do different conditions effect detected proteins.

 Create statistical inference plots
 **********************************
 | Statistical inference plots can inform about differential protein intensities between groups of the data set.
   The calculation of statistical significances of the protein intensity deviation of groups can help to exploit biological questions by incorporation the functional profile of proteins or protein sets.
-| Statistics for each plot are calculated based on the intended proposition of the plot.
+| Statistics for each plot are calculated based on the intended usage of the plot.

 * for the :meth:`~mspypeline.BasePlotter.plot_pathway_analysis` an independent t-test is applied
 * for the :meth:`~mspypeline.BasePlotter.plot_go_analysis` a fisher'S exact test is applied